 Canada and Senegal established diplomatic relations in 1962.
-Canada has been represented in Senegal by the Canadian Embassy in Dakar since 1962.
-Senegal has maintained an embassy in Ottawa since 1975.
+Since then, Canada is represented in Senegal by the Embassy of Canada in Dakar.
+Senegal has maintained a diplomatic presence in Canada since 1975, through its embassy in Ottawa.

-Canada's bilateral relations with Senegal are close and cover a wide range of activities.
-Senegal is an important partner for Canada within multilateral institutions, such as the Francophonie and the United Nations.
+Canada's bilateral relations with Senegal are strong and wide-ranging.
+Senegal is a major partner for Canada within multilateral institutions, such as the Francophonie and the United Nations.

-Several high-level visits in both countries have contributed to the development of bilateral relations.
-In October 2012, Prime Minister Stephen Harper visited Senegal and met with President Macky Sall.
-The former Governor General of Canada, Her Excellency the Right Honourable Michaëlle Jean, made an official visit to Senegal in 2010.
-In October 2011, Senegal welcomed a visit by the Canada-Africa Parliamentary Association.
+Many high-level visits in both countries have contributed to the development of the relationships.
+In November 2013, Christian Paradis, Minister for International Development and La Francophonie, visited Senegal.
+In October 2012, during a working visit, the Prime Minister Stephen Harper met President Macky Sall.
+Her Excellency Michaëlle Jean, former Governor General of Canada, paid a State Visit to Senegal in 2010.
+Senegal also played host to the Canada-Africa Parliamentary Association in October 2011,

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page.